m3db/m3db-operator/README.md

 - [Gitter room](https://gitter.im/m3db/kubernetes)
 - [M3DB Google Group](https://groups.google.com/forum/#!forum/m3db)

-### Kubernetes Cluster Prerequisites

-The M3DB operator targets Kubernetes **1.11** and **1.12**.
-We generally aim to target the latest two minor versions supported by GKE but welcome community contributions to support more versions!

 The M3DB operator is intended for creating highly available clusters across distinct failure domains.
 For this reason we currently only support Kubernetes clusters with nodes in at least 3 zones, but [support][zonal] for zonal clusters is coming soon.